blinklet/learning/data-science/sqlalchemy-minimum.md

           8   Laura Callahan            IT Staff              0
 ```

-Unlike the version of this example where we merged Pandas dataframes, we did not need to specify which columns to join on.
-SQLAlchemy knows the relationships between the Employee and Customer tables because it is defined in the database schema and is now reflected in the SQLAlchemy ORM.
+Unlike when merging Pandas dataframes where one contained information from the Employee table and the other contained information from the Customer table, we did not need to specify which columns to join on.
+SQLAlchemy knows the relationships between the Employee and Customer tables, even if the matching columns have different names, because it is defined in the database schema and is now reflected in the SQLAlchemy ORM.

+# Conclusion

+This document showed you the simple ways you can use SQLAlchemy to build SQL queries using Python code, and use those queries to load database information into a Pandas dataframe.
+You only need to know a little bit about SQLAlchemy to get started.
+Eventually, you should learn to use SQLAlchemy functions to Declaratively Map your database schema and use database reflection only when doing single-use scripts where performance is not an issue.

 # Appendix A: Exploring the database schema using the *inspection* module

 One way to learn about the structure of an existing database is to use the [SQLAlchemy *inspect* module](https://docs.sqlalchemy.org/en/20/core/inspection.html#module-sqlalchemy.inspection).
-The *inspect* module provides a simple interface to read database schema information via a Python API.
+It provides a simple interface to read database schema information via a Python API.
+This appendix provides inspection examples that are relevant to users who read data into Pandas dataframes and who need to understand the [relationships](https://blog.devart.com/types-of-relationships-in-sql-server-database.html#self-referencing-relationships) within a database.
+Inspecting SQLAlchemy [relationship constraints](https://www.digitalocean.com/community/conceptual-articles/understanding-sql-constraints) may be more complex, but constraints are relevant only to users who want to update or delete information in a database so we will not inspect them in this document.
+See the [SQLAlchemy Inspect documentation](https://docs.sqlalchemy.org/en/20/core/reflection.html#fine-grained-reflection-with-inspector) for more ways to use the *inspect()* module.

+## Create an Inspector object

-After establishing a connection to the database and generating an *engine* object, create an *inspector* object using SQLAlchemy's *inspect* function.
+After establishing a connection to the database and generating an *engine* object, as shown earlier in this document, create an [Inspector object](https://docs.sqlalchemy.org/en/20/core/reflection.html#sqlalchemy.engine.reflection.Inspector) using SQLAlchemy's *inspect()* function.

 ```python
 from sqlalchemy import inspect